pegasystems/pega-helm-charts/docs/upgrading-pega-deployment-zero-downtime.md

 To complete an upgrade with zero downtime,  configure the following settings in your pega.yaml:

-- Specify `action.execute: upgrade` to upgrade your application using the software version contained in your Pega-provided "installer" image in zero-downtime.
+- Specify `action.execute: upgrade` to upgrade your application using the software version contained in your Pega-provided "installer" image.
 - Specify the source schema names in your database:
   - `jdbc.rulesSchema: "YOUR_RULES_SCHEMA"`
   - `jdbc.dataSchema: "YOUR_DATA_SCHEMA"`